-ACF Nationals this year will once again be held at Columbia University in exciting New York City.
-The tournament will be held on the weekend of Saturday, April 12, and Sunday, April 13, 2014.
+ACF Nationals this year will be held at the University of Michigan in colorful Ann Arbor, MI.
+The tournament will be held on the weekend of Saturday, April 18, and Sunday, April 19, 2015.

-Jerry Vinokurov will be the head editor of this tournament, assisted by Ted Gioia, Auroni Gupta, and Ryan Westbrook.
+Ryan Westbrook will be the head editor of this tournament, assisted by Rob Carson, Ike Jose, and Billy Busse.
 Matt Weiner will be Tournament Director.
 Nationals will once again be a fully staffed, efficiently run tournament with a sensible format that remembers to award the Undergraduate and Division II trophies.

-If you have any questions about the logistics of ACF Nationals that you need answered right now, feel free to post here or e-mail Matt Weiner at firstname.lastname@example.org.
+Feel free to post here if you need any more specific travel advice from Michigan residents.
+Post here or e-mail Matt Weiner at firstname.lastname@example.org with tournament operation inquiries.
 We’re looking forward to a healthy field and a great event.

 Packet submission, eligibility, and fee schedule: